IgnusG/ignusg/README.md

 I ❤ Open Source Projects, which is why I try and do my best at contributing back wherever I can.

 My focus is mostly on <strong>frontend</strong> (React, Svelte, Vanilla, Vue...).
-I'm a fan of types (Typescript!<!-- Why are there so many libraries without types?! :( -->) and <strong>clean testable code</strong> (jest, cypress).
+I'm a fan of types (Typescript!<!-- Why are there so many libraries without types?! :( -->) and <strong>clean testable code</strong> (jest, cypress, ava, testing-library).

 I also have experience with <strong>backend development and OPS</strong> (RoR, Kubernetes, Gcloud, NodeJS...<!-- And Azure, but since my last login attempt I'm still waiting for my OTP Email.
 2 years and counting... -->).
 My theoretical background is in Security and Software Engineering.

+Some other languages that I use on a case-by-case basis are Rust, Python, Java.
+I'm hoping to tackle Dart/Flutter and React Native in the near future.

 Thanks for visiting! <!-- If you've made it this far, here is a cookie for you 🍪 -->